Skip to main content

 Cantilever gate

-A cantilever gate is a sliding gate that doesn't touch the ground.
-Instead of a ground track and bottom rollers, it hangs off two pairs of top rollers fixed to the receive post.
-The gate's weight is balanced by a counterweight section that extends past the runout post when the gate is closed.
+A cantilever gate is a sliding gate that does not touch the ground.
+Instead of a track and bottom wheels, it hangs from two pairs of rollers fixed to the post.
+A tail past the post balances the gate's weight, so it slides freely with nothing on the ground to jam it.

 Cantilever gates win wherever the driveway needs to stay clear: low-clearance vehicles, drainage runs across the path, leaf litter or sand that would jam a ground rail, or just the cleaner aesthetic of no track in the concrete.